froghop/Masha-Bondarenko/index.md

 ## About
 Hello!
-I'm currently a fourth year Electrical Engineering & Computer Science student at UC Berkeley with interests in bioengineering.
+I'm currently a fourth year Electrical Engineering & Computer Science student at UC Berkeley.
 Work I love doing involves the intersection of engineering and medicine.

 I currently work at UCSF in the Big Data in Radiology (BDRAD) lab where I'm involved in various projects and collaborations pertaining to the lungs.